-Sampling conducted in Beaver Creek were 500ft/run within sections 1 through 3 using a backpack mounted electrofishing unit (Smith-Root LR 24).
+Sampling conducted in Beaver Creek were multi-pass 500ft/run within sections 1 through 3 using a backpack mounted electrofishing unit (Smith-Root LR 24).
 The electrofishing unit was set to a standard pulse waveform, with output voltage of 300 to 325 volts, and a cycle frequency of 30 Hz.
+Block nets were placed at the start and finish of each section.
+Two-pass depletion (K-Pass depletion) estimates were conducted at each site.